abelljs/abell-renderer/CONTRIBUTING.md

 ---

-If you are stuck somewhere, you can drop questions on my [Twitter @saurabhcodes](https://twitter.com/saurabhcodes) or email me at saurabhdaware99@gmail.com
+If you are stuck somewhere, you can reach out with questions on my [Twitter @saurabhcodes](https://twitter.com/saurabhcodes) or email me at saurabhdaware99@gmail.com